-The CAH policies and procedures must be implemented within 30 days5 after the issuance of the applicable memorandum and address each of the following components:
+The CAH policies and procedures must be implemented within 30 days of the publication of this regulation and address each of the following components:

-CAH must have a process for ensuring all staff (as defined above) have received at least a single-dose, or the first dose of a multi-dose COVID-19 vaccine series prior to providing any care, treatment, or other services for the facility and/or its patients.
+CAH must have a process for ensuring all staff (as defined above) have received at least a singledose, or the first dose of a multi-dose COVID-19 vaccine series prior to providing any care, treatment, or other services for the facility and/or its patients.

 The policy must also ensure those staff who are not yet fully vaccinated, or who have been granted an exemption or accommodation as authorized by law, or who have a temporary delay, adhere to additional precautions that are intended to mitigate the spread of COVID-19.
-This requirement is not explicit and does not specify actions that must be taken; there are a variety of actions or job modifications a facility can implement to potentially reduce the risk of COVID-19 transmission examples including, but are not limited to:
+Actions or job modifications a facility can implement to meet this interim requirement include, but are not limited to: